EruEri/oangou/README.md

 Alice wants to send the message "Hello bob from alice" to Bob.

-The exemples assumes that Alice and Bob know the public key of the other one.
+This exemple assumes that Alice and Bob know the public key of the other one.

 ```
 # Alice